nobleo/off_highway_sensor_drivers/off_highway_sensor_drivers_examples/README.md

 ### Launch files

 * **[off_highway_premium_radar_filter_launch.py](launch/off_highway_premium_radar_filter_launch.py)**:
-  Starts the off_highway_premium_radar driver with the given parameters, PCL PassThrough filters and rviz.
+  Starts the off_highway_premium_radar_sample driver with the given parameters, PCL PassThrough filters and rviz.
   * Arguments:
     * **off_highway_premium_radar_params**: Path to ROS YAML parameter file to load for driver.
-If not provided, default parameters from the off_highway_premium_radar package are loaded.
+If not provided, default parameters from the off_highway_premium_radar_sample package are loaded.
     * **rviz_config**: Path to rviz configuration file.
 If not provided, default configuration is loaded from this package.